Indigenous People of Biafra: State response and treatment

-On 18 September 2017, the Federal High Court in Abuja declared IPOB a terrorist organization.
-The IPOB has fought against this proscription and sought to reverse the court's decision in 2018.
-In 2023, a High Court sitting in Enugu State nullified IPOB's proscription and awarded 8 billion Nigerian naira in damages, and declared the proscription unconstitutional.
+On 18 September 2017, the Federal High Court in Abuja declared IPOB a isation.
+IPOB challenged this proscription in 2018 and sought to reverse the court's decision.
+In 2023, a High Court sitting in Enugu State declared the proscription unconstitutional, nullified it, and awarded 8 billion Nigerian naira in damages.

-The Nigerian state has been alleged to utilize excessively violent police force in order to silence pro-Biafran movements.
-This police violence has been ongoing from 2014, first targeting MASSOB and IPOB after its formation.
-In 2008, MASSOB claimed that 2,020 of their members had been massacred and extrajudicially killed by the state.
-Amnesty International released a report detailing that countless IPOB protesters were killed between the 29 and 30 May 2016 during a governmental operation to prevent IPOB members marching from Nkpor motor park to a rally.
-The Nigerian army claims that they were acting in self-defense, and that the death count lies at five instead of fifty.
-These killings have not been investigated by Nigeria, despite urgings from Amnesty International.
+The Nigerian state has been accused of using excessive force against pro-Biafran movements.
+Allegations of police violence have been made since 2014, first targeting MASSOB and then IPOB after its formation.
+In 2008, MASSOB claimed that 2,020 of its members had been extrajudicially killed by the state.
+Amnesty International released a report detailing that multiple IPOB protesters were killed on 29 and 30 May 2016 during a governmental operation to prevent IPOB members from marching from Nkpor motor park to a rally.
+The Nigerian army said that it acted in self-defense and that the death toll was five rather than fifty.
+These killings have not been investigated by the Nigerian government, despite urgings from Amnesty International to do so.

-Human rights organizations keeping records of extrajudicial killings in Biafra claim that from August 2015 through February 2016, 170 unarmed civilians were killed, and 400 arrested, charged or detained without a proper trial.
+Human rights organisations monitoring extrajudicial killings in Biafra claimed that from August 2015 through February 2016, 170 unarmed civilians were killed, and 400 were arrested, charged or detained without trial.